igniteram/testng-cucumber/README.md

 ##To Get Started

 ####Pre-requisites
-1. The scripts have been written in Linux/MacOSX environment.
+1. The scripts have been written in MacOSX environment.
 Windows users please change the "System.getProperty" in the CucumberRunner class
 2. Java installed in the system
 3. Maven installed in the system
 4. IDE(Jetbrains or Eclipse) installed in the system